lxrmido/netease_remote/README.md

 Netease Music Remote Controller With Web for mac

 ## What's this?
-You can controll your Netease Music on mac through this
+You can controll your Netease Music on mac with this

 ![image](http://i.imgur.com/nrFhIOB.png)